FACG4/CopyPaste/README.md

 ### User Stories:

+* As a web developer, I need to choose which component I want to edit.
 * As a web developer, I need an easy way to generate code for navbar.
 * As a web developer, I need an easy way to generate code for login page.
 * As a web developer, I need an easy way to copy the resultant code and use it.
 * As a web developer, I want to navigate easily through the website.

 ### Link for prototype:
 https://www.figma.com/proto/VWxnVmZPLNuL8k3TwiQOvuli/CopyPaste?node-id=106%3A0&scaling=contain